Tazzai/coderbabez-css-wk2/README.md

 ### Lesson - CSS and Layouts:

 1. When you look at HTML, imagine every element having a box drawn around it.
-BOX MODEL
+In CSS, the term "box model" is used when talking about design and layout.
+The CSS box model is essentially a box that wraps around every HTML element.
+It consists of: margins, borders, padding, and the actual content.

 ![alt text](https://github.com/megknoll/coderbabez-css-wk2/raw/master/img/boxmodel.png "Box Model")

-2. PARENT vs CHILD ELEMENTS
+2. Sometimes we want to group these boxes together into larger boxes that can be styled as a single section.
+When we want to do that, we can use the <div> tag.
+Think of the div tag a blank slate / empty box.

+3. When we nest tags inside of each other (like with a div), we call the outer element the parent and the innder element the child.

 ![alt text](https://github.com/megknoll/coderbabez-css-wk2/raw/master/img/child_parent_element.png "Parent vs. Child Element")

-3. USING DIVS TO GROUP ELEMENTS
+4. The ability to group items together like this becomes expecially useful when we want to create complex layouts like rows and columns.
+There are a few ways to do this in CSS.
+The most common way to create layouts is something called a "float", but today we're going to use a new CSS method called "flexbox".
+Flexbox is more modern, and is probably what most sites will use in the future, even though some older browsers don't support it.

-4. USING FLEXBOX.
-In flexbox, the parent element tells the child elements how to behave.
+5. In flexbox, the parent element tells the child elements how to behave.
 ```html
 <div class=”parent”>
 	<div class=”child”>